AdobeDocs/uxp-photoshop/src/pages/guides/hybrid-plugins/getting-started/index.md

 For debugging C++ code, you must attach to the `Photoshop.exe` process via the IDE.
 In most IDEs you can find that option under Debug -> Attach to Process.

-In the case of macOS, you have to perform a prior step.
-Follow the instructions [here](https://helpx.adobe.com/ca/photoshop/kb/debug-plugins-in-photoshop-bigsur.html)
+However, in macOS you have to perform a prior step.
+Follow the guide to [debug in macOS](https://helpx.adobe.com/ca/photoshop/kb/debug-plugins-in-photoshop-bigsur.html).

 ## Known Issues